 The final program in H\'ebert's sequence is one \begin{added}for which Dialyzer's automatic type inference fails\end{added}, but nevertheless will crash at runtime.
-It is a small modification of the former program where, instead of two distinct functions $\countTm$ and $\accountTm$, there is a single function $\itemTm$ whose behaviour is either like $\countTm$ or like $\accountTm$ depending on a switch (the full program can be seen in the introduction to this paper).
+It is a small modification of the former program where, instead of two distinct functions $\countTm$ and $\accountTm$, there is a single function $\itemTm$ whose behaviour is either like $\countTm$ or like $\accountTm$ depending on a switch.

 Since the program has essentially the same structure as the previous, we may adopt the same strategy for refuting that it can reach a value.
-Here we can deduce that, for the body of the innermost let to have reduced to a value, it \emph{must not} be that all of the following are true: \begin{enumerate}[(i)] \item $\someOp$ is a function that requires that its second argument evaluates to an integer \item and, $\itemTm$ is a function that, to return an integer, requires an input that does not evaluate to a value of shape $(\atom{account},\,(\atom{give},\,(P,\,Q)))$, with $Q$ not an integer \item and, $\textit{tup}$ does evaluate to a value of shape $(\atom{give},\,(P,\,Q))$ with $Q$ not an integer. \end{enumerate} As previously, our argument proceeds by showing that, in fact, \emph{all} of (i)--(iii) do in fact hold, contradicting the assumption that the program did evaluate.
+Here we can deduce that, for the body of the innermost let to have reduced to a value, it \emph{must not} be that all of the following are true: \begin{enumerate}[(i)] \item $\someOp$ is a function that requires that its second argument evaluates to an integer \item and, $\itemTm$ is a function that, to return an integer, requires an input that does not evaluate to a value of shape $(\atom{account},\,(\atom{give},\,(P,\,Q)))$, with $Q$ not an integer \item and, $\textit{tup}$ does evaluate to a value of shape $(\atom{give},\,(P,\,Q))$ with $Q$ not an integer. \end{enumerate} As previously, our argument proceeds by showing that, in fact, \emph{all} of (i)--(iii) do hold, contradicting the assumption that the program did evaluate.